nutanix/terraform-provider-nutanix/website/docs/r/roles_v2.html.markdown

 * `display_name`: - The display name for the Role.
 * `description`: - Description of the Role.
 * `client_name`: - Client that created the entity.
-* `operations`: - Indicates whether to enable Volume Group load balancing for VM attachments.
-This cannot be enabled if there are iSCSI client attachments already associated with the Volume Group, and vice-versa.
-This is an optional field.
+* `operations`: - List of operations for the role.
 * `accessible_clients`: - List of Accessible Clients for the Role.
 * `accessible_entity_types`: - List of Accessible Entity Types for the Role.
 * `assigned_users_count`: - Number of Users assigned to given Role.